 It’s common for people in addiction recovery to relapse at least once in the first four years after rehab.
-Depending on the substance, more than two-thirds of people will relapse after completing an inpatient or outpatient addiction treatment programme.
+Depending on the substance, more than two-thirds of people will relapse after completing an inpatient or outpatient addiction treatment Program.
 Some even relapse multiple times before ridding themselves of their addiction for good.

 Relapse rates among recovering alcoholics are between 50 and 90 percent in the first four years after rehab.
 For recovering drug addicts, rates are between 40 and 60 percent.